Making Heads or Tails: Towards Semantically Consistent Visual Counterfactuals: Method

 \section{Method}

-Our key goal is to: (i) generate a counterfactual that selects discriminative and semantically consistent regions in $I$ and $I'$ \ul{without using location annotations}, (ii) leverage multiple distractor images efficiently.
-We first review the foundational method~\cite{goyal2019counterfactual} for counterfactual generation that our framework builds on and then introduce our framework, illustrated in Fig.~\ref{fig: method}.
+Our key goal is to: (i) generate a counterfactual that selects discriminative and semantically consistent regions in $I$ and $I'$ without using additional annotations, (ii) leverage multiple distractor images efficiently.
+We first review the foundational method~\cite{goyal2019counterfactual} for counterfactual generation that our framework builds on and then introduce our approach, illustrated in Fig.~\ref{fig: method}.